-The Group provides post-employment benefits through a defined contribution and a defined benefit plan.
+The Group provides post - employment benefits through a defined contribution and a defined benefit plan.

-Defined contribution plans - Provident fund
+Provident fund

-The Group has set up a registered provident fund and Employee Joint Investment Program ("the Project") that is contributed to by employees and by the Group for which assets are held in a separate trusteed fund and the Project and managed by an authorised fund and the Project manager.
+The Group has set up a registered provident fund that is contributed to by employees and by the Group for which assets are held in a separate trusteed fund and the Project and managed by an fund manager.
 The Group has no legal or constructive obligations to pay contributions in addition to its fixed contributions, which are recognised as an expense in the period that related employee services are received.